ArctosDB/documentation/_documentation/transactions.markdown

 ## Public Flag

-By default, transactions are internal and only available to the originating collection.
+By default, transactions (except identifier/"number") are internal and only available to the originating collection.
 Setting this flag to true makes some transaction data publicly available.

 ## Trans Date